Abelhubprog/Promtok/DOCKER.md

 ## Using the Web Interface

-The primary way to use MAESTRO is through the web interface:
+The primary way to use PROMTOK is through the web interface:

 1. Start the application:
    ```bash